User6358/hardhat-nft-fcc/README.md

-This project aims at laerning how to code 3 NFT contracts
+This project aims at learning how to code 3 NFT contracts

 1. Basic NFT